US must not overlook North Korea threat

 .
 It was fired from a submerged submarine, which passes a high technical threshold, and could present a greater detection difficulty to regional missile defense systems.
 Submarine-launched ballistic missiles (SLBMs) are a technology few nations possess and allow force projection far outside of a nation's boundaries.

 Kim's antagonistic behavior has apparently so ruffled the Chinese that they have joined the United States in facilitating sanctions against North Korea at the United Nations.
-Yet many Americans are probably more familiar with Kim Jong Un's late father, Kim Jong Ll.
+Yet many Americans are probably more familiar with Kim Jong Un's late father, Kim Jong Il.

 The second-generation ruler of North Korea tested two nuclear weapons during his 17-year reign